-You may be interested in another post, 9 Tips for a Great Start of Care.
+You may be interested in this post: 9 Tips for a Great Start of Care.

-Get FREE access to my Ebook on transitioning to a job in home health care if you purchase an annual pass!
+Want to be even more prepared?
+Check out my 20 page Ebook on transitioning to a job in home health care!

 What do you think?
 Do you have any other tips for clinicians new to Home Health Care?
-Subscribe to my blog for free weekly emails and printable handout freebies for healthy living and patient education!
+Subscribe to my blog for senior health tips and information, and a few printable handout freebies for healthy living and patient education!